 Later-Stage Continuity

-Keep these offers available without letting them crowd the front door
+Keep these offers available without crowding the front door

-Monitoring and the retained lane stay truthful on pricing, but they depend on existing baseline context, continuity scope, and fit.
+Monitoring and the retained lane stay visible, but they depend on existing baseline context, continuity scope, and fit.

 Optional Continuity